 Comments: This transaction is quite a big deal indeed.
 There is much to digest here, but here are some comments:

 Franchisees continue to get bigger each day – or so it seems.
 The small guy is going away, the mid-sized guy is starting to go away, and even the large franchisee is going away too.
 This up-cycle of M&A consolidation has really re-defined our preconceived notions of what is a large franchisee.
 I used to think a large franchisee-owned 50 locations.
 Nowadays, however, it seems a large franchisee must own at least 200 locations or more.

 BK and Popeye’s Corporate (owned by Restaurant Brands International or RBI) are clearly looking for consolidators.
 Extending a ROFR like this is somewhat unheard of in the franchise industry.
 Additionally, the ROFR will be increased to 1,500 locations and has a mention of Popeye’s brand too.

-This announcement gets Carrol’s into the Popeye’s brand.
-Expect gradual consolidation in the Popeye’s brand, which has many smaller, undercapitalized franchisees throughout the country not including the larger Corporate markets that were re-franchised to larger operators several years ago.
-The Popeye’s franchise system has some structural disadvantages that make a consolidation very difficult to accomplish, but if Carrol’s gets an expanded ROFR beyond TN and KY, that would help.
+This announcement gets Carrol into Popeye’s brand.
+Expect gradual consolidation in Popeye’s brand, which has many smaller, undercapitalized franchisees throughout the country not including the larger Corporate markets that were re-franchised to larger operators several years ago.
+Popeye’s franchise system has some structural disadvantages that make a consolidation very difficult to accomplish, but if Carrol’s gets an expanded ROFR beyond TN and KY, that would help.